 Size/space: Where will you store and use your sealer?
 Some must be kept flat while others can be stored on their side, taking up much less room on your counter.

 Bag price: Most bags can be washed and reused to some extent, but if you’re using them for raw meat you’re not going to want to reuse them.
 So think about how much you will pay for bags.
 Keep in mind, you’re not limited to the same brand bags as your sealer; you just want to make sure the size and style are the same.
-For example, here are 100 bags costing $23 while the name brands are about the same price for only 44 bags.
+For example, here are 100 bags while the name brands are approximately the same cost for only 44 bags.

 Check reviews: In today’s Internet-driven world, you can get great insight into appliances thanks to other consumers just like you.
 A simple online search can let you know others’ experiences with various sealers.

 Countertop sealers are meant for one-time uses.
 While you can reuse the bags, you must keep cutting the bags open, which makes them smaller and smaller every time.
 Plus, if your sealer isn’t stored on the counter, it can be a pain to drag it out each time you want to use it.

 Handheld sealers on the other hand, are ideal for foods you want to keep airtight and fresh but still use regularly such as deli foods, cheese, cut-up veggies and more.
 They use special zipper bags so you can keep opening and closing them repeatedly.
 Eventually the bags will need to be replaced, but they do last quite a while.
-In addition, hand-held sealers are much less expensive, roughly $25, plus bags.
+In addition, hand-held sealers are much less expensive, plus bags.
 What should you look for when buying a hand-held sealer?

 Power source: Will you be replacing batteries every week or is it rechargeable?